smoeding/tree-sitter-pic/README.md

 The following limitations are known:

 - The parser doesn't know about the `define` and `undef` syntax to manage macros.
-- A block must use braces `{` and `}` as delimiters.
-The parser does not handle other characters as delimiters.
 - A `copy` statement using an inline data table is not parsed correctly.

 ## References